We look forward to welcoming you to the campus in September.

 Good personal hygiene is essential for you to look after your own health and that of fellow students and staff.
 Hand sanitising gel is available, and frequent handwashing is recommended

-Although face coverings may not prevent an individual from getting infected, there is evidence to say they do help to reduce the spread of COVID-19 when social distancing cannot be achieved or where you come into contact with people you don’t normally meet.
-Therefore, they are strongly encouraged in enclosed public spaces.
+Although face coverings may not prevent an individual from getting infected, there is evidence to suggest they do help to reduce the spread of Covid 19 when social distancing cannot be achieved or where you come into contact with people you don’t normally meet.
+Face coverings should be worn as an additional risk mitigation measure by students, staff and visitors, where social distancing is difficult to maintain outside of teaching situations, such as in corridors and communal areas.

-A face covering is not the same as the surgical masks or respirators used as part of personal protective equipment (PPE) by healthcare and other workers; these supplies should continue to be reserved for those who need them to protect against risks in their workplace.
+A face covering is not the same as the surgical masks or respirators used as part of personal protective equipment (PPE) by healthcare and other workers; these supplies should continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers and those in industrial settings like those exposed to dust hazards.

 Face Masks: If risk assessments indicate that PPE standard face masks are required, the University will provide these in a manner that is appropriate to that particular role or function within a role.